gnout/dash/README.md

 # Decode Travel - PIP Polygon ID Passport

-Welcome to Dash, a new Flutter project designed to kickstart your mobile application development with Flutter.

 ##  Project Overview

 Purpose: "Decode Travel - PIP Polygon ID Passport" aims to streamline car rental processes using a blockchain-enabled access and loyalty system, leveraging the capabilities of Polygon ID to provide secure digital identity verification.